blocknetdx/api-docs/source/includes/_xrouter.md

 Parameter       | Type    | Description
 ----------------|---------|-------------
-Array           | array   | An array of objects containing the configurations for each node you are connected to. config          | string  | The raw text contents of `xrouter.conf`.
+Array           | array   | An array of objects containing the configurations for each node you are connected to. nodepubkey      | string  | The node ID. paymentaddress  | string  | The node's payment address, may also be specific per command. config          | string  | The raw text contents of `xrouter.conf`. plugins         | obj     | An object containing the raw configuration text contents for each of this node's plugins.